davydtamrazov/concrete-crack-segmentation/README.md

 ## Approach

 ### Metric
+For segmentation of cracks in concrete it makes sense to prioritize recall over precision.
+Thus, a typical F1-metric can be revised to Fbeta-metric where beta factor defines the degree of importance of recall and precision in the metric:

 ### Baseline Model
-As a baseline for crack segmentation a threshold model is created.
+As a baseline for crack segmentation a threshold model is set up.
+Each RGB photo of concrete is converted to black & white and is further normalized to a [0,1] scale.
+This allows to then use a threshold for a binary classifier that can be optimized to maximize the chosen metric on the validation set.
+This process is shown below as well as a comparison of what maximizing different Fbeta metrics means visually.

+(./aux/threshold_method.png)

 ### U-Net Architecture